apayne/rc-shim/README.md

 start/stop/restart/status commands into something the supervisor can use.

-By utilizing an existing supervisor, and not leaving the daemon startup to chance, or not having a monitor that detects when it crashes and the system still thinks it is up, two of the weaknesses of the rc system can be avoided.
+By utilizing an existing supervisor, and not leaving the daemon startup to chance, or not having a monitor that detects when the daemon crashes and the system still thinks it is up, two of the weaknesses of the rc system can be avoided.

 # Installation #